 Weigh the various options for how you’re going to travel, keeping in mind that the primary way the virus is spread is through person-to-person contact, usually from the respiratory droplets produced by coughing, sneezing, and talking.
-It’s also possibly spread through dirty surfaces, such as by touching a doorknob and picking up the virus, then touching your face.

 So mailing something might be safer than taking a walk through a crowded area or having to ride transit.
 But solo, socially distanced travel by foot, bike, or car may be better than going to a post office.
 Just try to come in as little contact with others as possible.

 Follow the example of delivery services and do a contactless delivery, leaving the package on someone’s steps, porch, etc. It’s totally fine for them to watch through a window or from behind a closed door, but you should drop off the item without coming into direct contact with the recipient.

 “You don’t even open the door for them,” Caudle said.

 When Caudle’s friend, who lives in her building, drops something off, she leaves it on the floor outside.